Islenna/bloodbank/ReadMe.md

 ## To-Do

-- [ ] Finish migrating from Bootstrap to TailwindCSS.
+- [ x ] Finish migrating from Bootstrap to TailwindCSS.
-- [ ] Refactor the inventory list.
+- [ x ] Refactor the inventory list.
   - [ ] Implement advanced search capabilities.
   - [ ] Ensure accurate representation and updates for inventory items.